Sign up FAQs

 How much holiday do I need to take for the trip?

-The Uganda Marathon runs between Sunday 26th May and Sunday 2nd June.
+The Uganda Marathon runs between Sunday 24th May and Sunday 31 st May.
 We have done our best to organise these dates and our Masaka transfers so that you only need to take 1 week (5 days) of holiday from work.

 We do of course encourage everyone to make the most of their trip to Uganda.
 Few people come to East Africa more than once in their lifetime and it is a beautiful country with all the scenery and wildlife that Africa is so famous for.
 We would highly recommend extending your adventure into a trip of a lifetime with one of our Gorilla or Safari Extensions.